STERNUM ANATOMY

 • Oval-shaped surfaces on the upper edge of the manubrium

-• Facilitate the joining of the manubrium with the clavicles
+• Facilitate the joining of the manubrium with your clavicles

 Jugular Notch